syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Appearance

-SfDataPager allows to customize the appearance of the datapager using the `SfDataPagerThemeData` in `SfDataPagerTheme`.
+SfDataPager allows to customize the appearance of the data pager using the `SfDataPagerThemeData` in `SfDataPagerTheme`.
 The `SfDataPager` should be wrapped inside the `SfDataPagerTheme`.

 Import the following class from the syncfusion_flutter_core package.